 The brainchild of the prolific content creator, Pat Flynn, Fusebox was created to fill the gaps overlooked by platform developers.

-Unlike most of the podcast hosting platforms on this list, Fusebox is a WordPress plugin that allows you to publish as well as display your podcast on your website.
+Unlike most of the podcast hosting platforms on this list, Fusebox functions as a WordPress plugin that allows you to publish as well as display your podcast on your website.
 It comes with a limited free version and an $8/month subscription.
+(Side note: check out my full list of the best WordPress plugins to use on your blog today).

 Features of Fusebox Podcast Hosting